FreeshardBase/documentation/docs/overview.md

 * directories inside the docker image where paths from the host should be mounted,
 * URL-paths that should be public or private or only reachable for peers.

-In addition, this file contains metadata like the app's name, its version and a short and a long description that will be shown in the app store and other places.
+In addition, this file contains metadata like the app's name, its version and a description that will be shown in the app store and other places.

 Read more about configuration options at the [page about `app.json`](app_json.md).

-## How to reach a Portal

-todo: url with identifier, apps are subdomains